-Visitation of the Blessèd Virgin Mary
+Wednesday 31 May 2023 The visit of the Virgin Mary to Elizabeth

-Monday 1 June 2020

-The church today recalls the visit of Elizabeth to her cousin Mary, as recorded in Luke's gospel.
-This feast was first celebrated at a Franciscan General Chapter in 1263 but quickly spread throughout Europe.
+Mary's visit to her cousin Elizabeth is recorded in Luke's gospel.

-Because this celebration is described in the gospel, the Reformed churches were less likely to prohibit it as they were other Marian feasts, particularly as it was the occasion for Mary to sing her great hymn of praise in honour of her Lord and God-the Magnificat.
+This feast was first celebrated at a Franciscan Order General Chapter in 1263 but spread quickly throughout Europe.
+It clearly describes an event in the gospel so many of the reformed did not ban it, particularly as it showed Mary singing her great hymn of praise in honour of her Lord and God.

-Just as Luke sees John the Baptist as the last of the prophets of the old covenant, he uses John's leaping in

-Elizabeth's womb as the first time John bears witness to Christ as the promised Messiah.
-Luke thereby links the Old covenant with the New.
-He seems to be saying that just as the old covenant clearly points to Jesus, so does its last prophet, yet to be born.
+Just as Luke sees John the Baptist as the last of the prophets of the old covenant, he uses John's leaping in Elizabeth's womb as the first time John bears witness to Christ as the promised Messiah.
+He thereby links the old covenant with the new and seems to say that just as the old covenant clearly points to Jesus, so does its last prophet, yet to be born.